There were far more moments of bliss than moments of hurt and frustration with my ex-fiancé.

 We continued to struggle with his knee-jerk reaction to conclude I was wronging him and he would walk unless I fixed that part of me.

 Under his influence, I followed his cues, his signs and messages.
 His pull me-push-me patterns clouded my judgement.
 What he saw in me was not what I understood was coming out.
 It was very confusing, but I am not the most patient woman.
 I remember asking myself could I work harder for him?

 This was a love I had never felt.
 I was not in a constant state of fear and self-doubt.
 Vulnerable and raw, I was open to receive what he gave.
 Now, I see that I confused compromise with manipulation.

 That morning, while I waited at the bus stop, I was certain that he’d show.
 I knew what would happen when he’d drive up to that small, broken pavement of a parking lot.
 I could see his expression, and in the moment that we’d see one another, all would have been OK.
 We would have cried together, embrace and say we were sorry for all the things we said the night before.
 I would have forgiven him for his cold heart, locking me out of his family’s home, throwing me in a hotel room and telling me to take the bus back to Boston in the morning.
 I would have forgiven him for ripping me away from the kids and emptying our home of all their things.
 We would have grown stronger.
 Like we have, or so I thought.

 Instead, I sat in the hot sun crying, shadowed in the cigarette smoke of the guy beside me, waiting for the bus too.

-It’s been six months.
 I see what I couldn’t or didn’t want to see then.
-Most importantly, if he never left, I’d still be his blind fool.
+Most importantly, if he never left, I’d still be waiting.